goshiphq/goship-cms/content/blog/choose-furniture-delivery-service.md

 ---
-keywords: furniture delivery service, shipping furniture, how to ship furniture
+keywords: furniture delivery service, how to move furniture
 author: mderesh
-title: How To Choose a Furniture Delivery Service
+title: "Furniture Delivery Services: Everything You Need to Know"
 intro: "Whether you are choosing furniture for a new house, workplace, or selling furniture pieces, the final step is shipping.
 Essentially, you want to be confident that your goods will arrive safe and secure.
 So, it’s important